DataStax-Examples/taxi-iot-demo/README.md

 ### Running
 * **Setup the schema**

-To specify contact points use the contactPoints command line parameter e.g.
-`-DcontactPoints=192.168.25.100,192.168.25.101'`
-The contact points can take mulitple points in the IP,IP,IP (no spaces).
+To specify contact points use the contactPoints command line parameter e.g.`-DcontactPoints=192.168.25.100,192.168.25.101'` The contact points can take multiple points in the IP,IP,IP (no spaces).

 To create the schema, run the following